 My CHIC Story

-About me and my fantastic journey with CHIC.
+About me and my fantastic journey with CHIC and Nile Rodgers.

 My name is Luc and I live in Switzerland.
 For those who wouldn't know, the abbreviation commonly used to refer to my country is "CH" (from its Latin name "Confœderatio Helvetica"), hence my nickname: CHCHICfan.